iwilfried/Flutter-Flashcards-Portrait-eBook/docs/widgets.md

 ### centerTitle

-Whether the title should be centered.
+This property takes boolean value whether the title should be centered or not.

 If this property is null, then AppBarTheme.centerTitle of ThemeData.appBarTheme is used.
 If that is also null, then value is adapted to the current TargetPlatform.